D-backs blow 7-run lead, but Peralta’s HR beats Angels 9-8

 UP NEXT

-Dylan Bundy (5-2, 2.48 ERA) makes the 10th start of his outstanding season looking to improve to 3-0 in three career starts against the Diamondbacks.
+The Angels’ Dylan Bundy (5-2, 2.48 ERA) makes the 10th start of his outstanding season looking to improve to 3-0 in three career starts against the Diamondbacks.
 Arizona counters with Caleb Smith (0-0, 3.00 ERA), who threw three solid innings in his debut with the team last week.

 More AP MLB: https;//apnews.com/MLB and https://twitter.com/AP_Sports